 In the middle of Lake Vuoksa, about two hours north of St. Petersburg, sits a small stone island that just barely rises above the waters.
 The island is so small that it is almost entirely taken up by a miniature wooden church perched charmingly atop it.
 While that church might seem like the stuff of Baba Yaga and Father Frost, it is actually a modern bit of whimsy built in 2000.

 The Church of Andrew the Apostle is a Russian Orthodox Church designed by Russian architect Andrei Rotinov, and was modeled on the famous Church of the Ascension at Kolomenskoye, a former royal estate in Moscow.
 Although there are no regularly scheduled ceremonies or masses at the beautiful, idyllic little chapel, it is available by appointment for baptisms and weddings.

-The island is currently reachable only by boat or ferry (except when the lake is frozen solid, of course), but there are reportedly plans to build a bridge to provide easier access.
+The island is currently reachable by a bridge.
 There are numerous references to the church being in the Guinness Book of World Records for being “the world’s only church built on a tiny island,” but these claims have proven difficult to confirm.
 Andrew the Apostle is the patron saint of fishermen.